 Cash Transfers Evidence Paper (2011): A detailed assessment of socio-economic evidence from cash transfer programs in the global South, “cash transfers” being approximations of basic income.

-Designing a Basic Income Guarantee for Canada (2016) Economists Robin Boadway, Katherine Cuff and Kourtney Koebel show how a sizable basic income for adults could be funded largely if not solely on the basis of converting a number of existing refundable tax credits and many non-refundable tax credits into a basic income.
+Designing a Basic Income Guarantee for Canada (2017) Economists Robin Boadway, Katherine Cuff and Kourtney Koebel show how a sizable basic income for adults could be funded largely if not solely on the basis of converting a number of existing non-refundable and refundable tax credits into a basic income.

 Economic Security in the Twenty-First Century – Guaranteed Annual Income (GAI): An ecological, democratic, justice and food security imperative (2009): A Master’s paper by Richard Pereira, exploring the rationale for, history of and funding options for basic income.